Shifting the needle: how our research funding is moving things forward

 • more moving into testing and clinical development

-• and growth in later-stage work
+• and continued growth in later-stage work

 It’s a really simple way of showing that our funding is helping shift research along the pathway — closer to something that can benefit men.